Ravikumarsd/github_user_base/README.md

       2. Has at least one Repository

 This app has following features.
-  1. searchfilter
+  1. Searchfilter
   2. Inifinite Scrolling.
 (Vertical Pagination)
   3. Pull to refresh.

   To run the app follow below commands.
-   1. npm install -g react-native-cli .   (installing react-native cli natively)
+   $ npm install -g react-native-cli   (installing react-native cli natively)
+   $
-   2. npm install
+   $ npm install
-   3. react-native run-android
+   $ react-native run-android